wwt/parking-garage-python/README.md

     pipenv shell
     ```

-1. As needed, install dependencies.
+1. As needed, install dependencies you wish to add.

     ```bash
     pipenv install <package>